-If federal income, social security, and Medicare taxes that must be withheld (that is, trust fund taxes) aren't CAUTION withheld or aren't deposited or paid to the United
+If federal income, social security, and Medicare taxes that must be withheld (that is, trust fund taxes) aren't итюх withheld or aren't deposited or paid to the United States Treasury, the trust fund recovery penalty may apply.

-States Treasury, the trust fund recovery penalty may apply.
 The penalty is 100% of the unpaid trust fund tax.
 If these unpaid taxes can't be immediately collected from the employer or business, the trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, or paying over these taxes, and who acted willfully in not doing so.
 For more information, see section 11 of Pub.
-15.
+15. The trust fund recovery penalty won't apply to any amount of trust fund taxes an employer holds back in anticipation of any credits they are entitled to.